looe-incog/WeatherAPI-and-App/README.md

 # WeatherAPI
 (Roadmap.sh based project)

-This is a project that I chose to follow in order to apply the basics of python I learned from [Crash Course to Python](https://www.coursera.org/learn/python-crash-course/) by Google.
-It has extensive use of dictionary data type which I had trouble understanding at first.
-It is an idea from the  Weather API project by [Roadmap.sh](https://roadmap.sh/projects) wherein we create our own API that fetches from a third-party API, [Visual Crossing](https://www.visualcrossing.com/) in this case, and apply caching using [Redis](https://redis.io/).
+This project inspired from the [Weather API Project](https://roadmap.sh/projects/weather-api-wrapper-service) by [Roadmap.sh](https://roadmap.sh/) created to help me understand the basics of REST API development.
+Using flask, I developed a local weather API that fetches data from a third-party API and used Redis for caching to avoid reduntant requests and enhance response time.
+The API and frontend communicate locally or through the machine's loopback addres.
+It is not a production-ready service and built for me to learn how APIs are structured, how caching improves performance, and how applications can get data from API endpoints.
+It served as my first step in getting familiar with REST API design and allowing me to practice JSON handling and Python programming.

 This project consists of two components:
 1. A Flask API which receives and caches data locally (using Redis) and exposes endpoints.